shared vs managed wordpress hosting

 • Support: Managed WordPress hosts offer premium support to their customers.
 Their staff is knowledgeable about WordPress and you can easily reach them in case of any problem.

-Cons of Managed WordPress hosting:
+Cons of Managed WordPress Hosting

-• Expensive: One of the biggest disadvantages of using a managed WordPress hosting service is it’s very expensive when compared to a shared host.
+• More Expensive: One of the biggest disadvantages of using a managed WordPress hosting service is it’s very expensive when compared to a shared host.

 • Limitations on Certain Plugins: These services focus on making your WordPress site optimized for speed.
 In other words, they don’t allow you to use specific plugins that may slow down your site.